ikramnoun/Dynamic-Visual-SLAM-for-Urban-Environments/README.md

 ### Modifications to ORB-SLAM3

 Modifications were made to `Frame.cc` and `Frame.h` to allow ORB-SLAM3 to receive and use the generated dynamic mask.
+The modified files can be found in ORB-SLAM3 folder.

 The modified system uses the mask to identify dynamic regions and **filter out ORB features located inside those regions** before they are used by the SLAM system.